Trial of the Pyx: History

-In 1282, in the reign of Edward I, a writ was issued ordering barons to carry out pyx trials throughout the realm.
-The current statutory basis for the Trial of the Pyx is the Coinage Act 1971, the latest in a long series of similarly named Acts of Parliament.
+Nowadays, the statutory basis for the Trial of the Pyx is the Coinage Act 1971, the latest in a long series of similarly named Acts of Parliament.
 Specific procedures are established by Order in Council, the most recent being the Trial of the Pyx Order 1998, which was amended in 2005, 2012 and 2016.
 It is not required for a new Order to be issued for each Trial: this is required only to implement regulatory revision.

-Prior to the Coinage Act 1870 trials took place at the Palace of Westminster and coins were stored in Westminster Abbey's Pyx Chapel.
+Prior to the Coinage Act 1870 trials took place at the Palace of Westminster and coins were stored in Westminster Abbey's Pyx Chamber.
 The Act moved the venue for the trial to Goldsmiths' Hall, the headquarters of the Worshipful Company of Goldsmiths who carry out the testing.
+In 2026, however, the trial took place in the Mansion House, Goldsmiths' Hall being closed for refurbishment (an legal amendment introduced in 1998 permits the trial to be held in any suitable location within the City of London).